inpla/train/README.md

      - e1,...,ei and e1',...,ei' are expressions.
 ```

 This is a constructor system where, in function applications, pattern matching takes place only on the first argument.
-An *n*-arguments function `f` with *m*-arguments constructor `C` is defined as follows:
+A *(m+1)*-arguments function `f` with *n*-arguments constructor `C` is defined as follows:

 ```
 f (C x1,...,xn), y1,...,ym = e1,...,ek;